falexwolf/falexwolf.me/_posts/2023-02-20-co2-removal-flying.md

 The sources seem aligned that scaling to 50 - 100 USD per ton removed CO2 equivalent could be possible over the upcoming years if the industry keeps scaling.

 Until someone provides other evidence, I'll start to offset my past & future flights with ClimeWorks & Charm Industrials and watch out to support new players in this space (the Stripe & CarbonPlan pages link to many initiatives).

-**Notes**

-[1] Since around 2000, I've tried to live without causing climate (and nature more generally) too much damage.
-But flying became a problem after taking a job in Cambridge, MA, while raising kids in Munich.
-In 2018, I flew 3 times, in 2019, 10 times, and across 2020, 2021, and 2022, 4 times.
-That's 16 flights, totaling around 16 tons of CO2 (according to Google).

-Hence, I had hoped for reliable (auditable) CO2 removal and only rarely clicked Lufthansa's ["CO2 offset" button](https://www.lufthansa.com/de/en/offset-flight), not having much faith in it.

-To me, it's a missing piece among personal behaviors that I felt are [meaningful](https://ourworldindata.org/emissions-by-sector) and that I could rather easily and consistently accomplish:

-* Devoting my career to improving renewable energies until 2015 (unfortunately, without achieving much).
-* Voting for political parties that prioritize climate.
-* Cycling during the week, typically taking trains for travel (within Europe).
-* Not owning a car or devices beyond a laptop and phone (and basic household).
-* Reducing meat consumption to around a single meal per week (around 10kg/year, mostly [non-beef, non-sheep](https://hannahritchie.com/rationalising-respiration-in-livestock-emissions/), since 2010).
-* Buying local, seasonal, organic, non-packaged food most of the time.
-* Buying a wooden apartment in an area where houses are mostly made of concrete.